roc-11/max-rehab/README.md

 * To provide users with essential contact information, in order to attract enquires and bookings from new and existing customers.
 * To increase Max Rehab engagement with customers - linking clients to the business' various social media platforms.

+### User Goals
+* Navigate easily through the website
+* Learn more about Max Rehab Physiotherapy
+* Check business location and opening hours
+* Contact Max Rehab and learn how to book an appointment
+* Find out information about the staff of Max Rehab
+* Learn about the services Max Rehab offers
+* Find out what to expect from a first visit to Max Rehab

 ## UX

 ### Ideal User Demographic